gistinc/sprite/README.md

     gem sources -a http://gemcutter.org
     gem install sprite

-### if using Merb ###

-With Merb 1.1 and Bundler, just add the line `gem 'sprite'` your ./Gemfile and then run `gem bundle`

-### if using Rails ###

-add to environment.rb

-    config.gem "sprite"

-or install as a plugin

-    script/plugin install git://github.com/gistinc/sprite.git

 ## USAGE ##

 if installed as a gem, at your root project folder you can just run

     sprite

-if you would rather not install the gem, you can also use it with rake

-    rake sprite:build

 ### Intelligent Defaults ###